 - Make clear what improvements in practice are required, and how this might be evidenced;

-- Identify priorities in the Board Business Plans to reflect the key learning from the previous year;
+- Identify priorities in the Partnerships Business Plans to reflect the key learning from the previous year;

-- Put in place a number of methods for evaluating the effectiveness of the dissemination of learning such as feedback from newsletters, hits to web pages, event evaluations.
+- Put in place a number of methods for evaluating the effectiveness of the dissemination of learning such as feedback from newsletters, hits to web pages, event evaluations and surveys.

-To evaluate and review the effectiveness of the Learning and Improvement Framework, it is important to gather some evidence of the impact of learning and it's dissemination, on practice and outcomes for children and young people.
+To evaluate and review the effectiveness of the Learning and Improvement Model, it is important to gather some evidence of the impact of learning and its dissemination, on practice and outcomes for children and young people.

-In the context of an Impact Evaluation Framework adopted by both Boards, the NCSCB / NSCB will develop a range of methods for collecting evidence of improvements in practice, including:
+In the context of an impact evaluation model adopted by both Partnerships, the NCSCP / NSCP will develop a range of methods for collecting evidence of improvements in practice, including:

-- When actions to improve practice are identified by partner agencies or Board sub groups, the outcomes that would provide evidence of their effectiveness are clearly spelt out and monitored;
+- When actions to improve practice are identified, outcomes providing evidence are clearly spelt out and monitored;

 - Drawing information from other quality assurance processes (E.g. Section 11 audits);

-- Using post course or learning event questionnaires;
+- Using post course or learning event evaluations;

-- Monitoring the impact of actions from Serious Case Reviews;
+- Monitoring the impact of actions from Child Safeguarding Practice reviews;

 - Outcomes of inspections and peer review.

-Each Board will use their Performance Management and Quality Assurance practices to contribute to the evaluation of the impact of identified improvements in practice.
+Each Partnership will use their Performance Management and Quality Assurance practices to contribute to the evaluation of the impact of identified improvements in practice.